vimoutliner/vimoutliner/doc/vo_readme.txt

 outlines and as a working demonstration of how to convert .otl files to other formats.

 ==============================================================================
-OTHER INFORMATION                                                *vo-other-info*
+Other Information                                                *vo-other-info*

-The Vimoutliner Project
+The VimOutliner Project~

-How do I add my own features?
+- How do I add my own features?
 Two ways -- by changing VimOutliner source code, or by inserting your own code in $HOME/.vimoutlinerrc, which runs at the end of the VimOutliner startup scripts.
 You might have to merge your personal .vimoutlinerrc with future versions to take advantage of new features.

-How is VimOutliner licensed?
+- How is VimOutliner licensed?
 VimOutliner is licensed under the GNU General Public License.

-How do I contribute to VimOutliner
+- How do I contribute to VimOutliner
 Step 1 is to subscribe to our mailing list.
 Join up at http://www.lists.vimoutliner.org/.
 Lurk for a few days or so to get the feel, then submit your idea/suggestion.
 A lively discussion will ensue, after which